Know the Laws: Georgia

 *** O.C.G.A. § 19-9-3(e)

-In 2011, a law was passed to address the effect of a parent's military deployment on custody issues.
-If this applies to you, please go to GA ST 19-9-3 in our statutes page and read the information under subsection (i).
+There are specific laws that address the effect of a parent's military deployment on custody issues.
+If this applies to you, please go to Georgia statute section 19-9-3, which you can read on our statutes page - please scroll down to subsection (i).

 If you are not comfortable with the abuser being alone with your child, you might be thinking about asking the judge to order that visits with your child be supervised.
 If you are already in court because the abuser filed for visitation or custody, you may not have much to lose by asking that the visits be supervised if you can present a valid reason for your request (although this may depend on your situation).